Rebound headache is the main cause of chronic frequent cephalgia, as it's known. It is directly the result of overuse of painkillers.

 New research from the University of Leiden in the Netherlands confirms what is already known; the main cause of chronic frequent headache is taking too many painkillers or anti inflammatory tablets.

-Do you have chronic frequent headache?
-It's time to stop and think, not reach for the bottle of analgesics.
+Do you suffer from chronic frequent headache?
+It is time to stop and think, not reach for the bottle of analgesics; then it is likely to progress to rebound headache.

 Do you, should you feel a headache coming on, immediately reach for a painkiller?

 Or do you perhaps take an analgesic in advance, even every day, just in case you are going to get a headache?
-That's what pain relievers are for, right?
+That is what pain relievers are for, is that not right?

 Pain relievers do offer quick relief for occasional headaches, but if you find yourself taking analgesics more than two or three days a week, you are actually contributing to the cause of your problem rather than relieving it.

-The only way to stop these chronic frequent headaches is to reduce or stop taking the pain medication that's causing them.
-It's tough, but there's no other way.
+The only way to stop these chronic frequent headaches is to reduce or stop taking the pain medication that is causing them.
+It is tough, but there is no other way.

-Understanding the cause of headache is the start of healing; taking bucketloads of pills without considering the underlying problem is madness.
+Understanding the cause of headache is the start of healing; taking bucket loads of pills without considering the underlying problem is madness, and likely to progress to rebound headache.

 The vast majority of headaches come from a problem in the